How to get emergency roadside assistance, reschedule travel plans, renew car registration, and other helpful information.

 AAA owned and operated Auto Repair Centers—located in Northern California and Arizona—also remain open at this time.

 We’ve made some temporary adjustments to our operations to further protect you and our service technicians.
-In accordance with the CDC's recommendation and mask requirements in Alameda, Contra Costa, Marin, San Francisco, San Mateo, and Sonoma counties, please properly secure your cloth face mask before interacting with a service technician, or anyone else who is not a member of your household.
+In accordance with the CDC's recommendation and mask requirements in California, Nevada, Oregon, and Washington, please properly secure your cloth face mask before interacting with a service technician, or anyone else who is not a member of your household.

 Will I get a premium refund on my AAA Auto Insurance?